 Hubby goes for the Bacon & Cheddar one.
 House favourite eternal classic – cheddar, bacon, lettuce, tomato, mayonnaise.

 They’re both fat and juicy burger.
 Better than the ones I have tried in the United States, to be honest.
 The fries are crunch and well-seasoned.

-Do I needed dessert?
-Probably yes, but I was saving myself to some pastels de nata later.
+Do I need dessert?
+Probably yes, but I was saving myself for some pastels de nata later.
 So, I passed and asked for a single espresso instead.

 This is a gem of Porto.
-One of the best places I ever been too.
+One of the best places I’ve ever been to.
 Less than 25 euros for the whole experience.
 A bargain indeed!
 And they delivered what promised: it’s way better than any tourist bait in Porto.
 Don’t hesitate!